venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 - **Read Only Volume** to map a volume as a read only volume use the ':ro` flag as shown below. ` -v $PWD/path/to/source/folder:/container/path/to/target/folder:ro`
 - **Read Write Volume** and to map a volume as a read-write  volume use the ':ro` flag as shown below. ` -v $PWD/path/to/source/folder:/container/path/to/target/folder:rw`

+###### --volumes-from SWITCH
+- when setting up multiple containers with similar volumes it helps to map volumes en-masse across containers.
+To help with this , this switch can be used to map all the volumes in one container to another one as it starts. <br/> `docker run --volumes-from <anotherContainer>:ro|rw`<br/>
+Note how the the ro|rw flag can be used to mount the said volumes in read-write or read-only modes.

 ##### ADD
 Thi is like *a copy into image* command.
 This is different from VOLUME in the aspect that all mapped directories and their content are copied into the image.
 - as a bonus if the source is a tarball archive, it will be automatically extracted into the targt directory